virgiliolino/Either/README.md

 # Exception handling as a form of code micromanagement

-I started coding more or less at 6 years old, in one very old version of BASIC.
+I started coding more or less when I was 6 years old with a very primitive version of BASIC.
 Every line of code needed to be preceded by a line number.
 Just like this:
 ```
 10 print "hello"